elotroalex/chiens/_texts/translation.md

 - {:.sp} The Negrophile  *(desperate.)*

-- O lost people,
+- Oh, lost people,
-- O foolish
+- Oh, senseless people,
 - release your homicidal weapons

 ---

 [103]({{site.baseurl}}/chiens/p103.html){:.pagetitle}

-- the answer is within you, not here
+- the answer is within you, not out here
 - let go of these weapons,
 - and by dint of patience and humility
 - you will disarm, I swear,